 Three years into their loving marriage with two infant daughters at home in Los Angeles, Nicholas Arden and Ellen Wagstaff Arden are on a plane that goes down in the South Pacific.
 Although most passengers manage to survive the incident, Ellen presumably perishes when she is swept off the lifeboat she is on.
 Her body is not recovered.
 Fast forward five years.
 Nicky, wanting now to move on with his life, has Ellen declared legally dead.
 Part of that moving on includes getting remarried, this time to a young woman named Bianca Steele, who, for their honeymoon, he plans to take to the same Monterrey resort where he and Ellen spent their honeymoon.
 On that very same day, Ellen is dropped off in Los Angeles by the Navy, who rescued her from the South Pacific island where she was stranded for the past five years.
 She asked the Navy not to publicize her rescue or notify Nicky as she wanted to do so herself.
-Upon arrival back home, a shocked Grace Arden, Nicky's mother, informs Ellen ...Written by
+Upon Ellen's arrival back home, a shocked Grace Arden, Nicky's mother, informs Ellen ...Written by

 24 of 32 people found this review helpful.

 Was this review helpful to you?

 | Report this